dresdner353/energyutils/BATTERY_SIM.md

 * --discharge_rate DISCHARGE_RATE .
 This defines the discharge rate in kWh.
 A value of 1.5 would define a discharge rate of 1.5kWh per hour
 * --charge_loss_percent 0-100 .
 This defines a loss percentage applied to the battery charging.
 The value is in percent.
-So if --charge_loss_percent 7 was used, it would mean that 7% of AC used for the charge would be lost.
+So if a value of 7 was used, it would mean that 7% of AC used for the charge would be lost.
 For example 3kWh of AC diverted to the battery would result in 2.79 charge getting into the battery.
 The lost 0.21kWh represents 7% of the lost charge.
 * --discharge_loss_percent 0-100 .
 This defines a loss percentage applied to the battery discharging.
 The value is in percent.
-So if --discharge_loss_percent 7 was used, it would mean that 7% of battery discharge would be lost.
+So if a value of 7 was used, it would mean that 7% of battery discharge would be lost.
 For example 3kWh discharged from the battery would result in 2.79 AC.
 The lost 0.21 represents 7% of the lost charge.
 * --grid_shift_interval HH-HH .
 This is the optional daily grid shift interval.
 To set the simulated grid shift to run from 2-6 AM each day, then use --grid_shift_interval 02-06.
 * --discharge_bypass_interval HH-HH